knative/docs/docs/help/contributor/code-samples.md

       [`e2e` tests](https://github.com/knative/docs/tree/main/test).

-  - **Community owned and maintained samples**: For sample code which doesn't meet the above criteria, put the code in a separate repository and link to it [from this page](https://github.com/knative/docs/tree/main/community/samples/README.md).
+  - **Community owned and maintained samples**: For sample code which doesn't meet the mentioned criteria, put the code in a separate repository and link to it [from this page](https://github.com/knative/docs/tree/main/community/samples/README.md).
     These samples might not receive regular maintenance.
 It is possible that a sample is no longer current and is not actively maintained by its original